 There are 5 very distinct steps to examine that give us a better understanding of these hidden costs.

-Pre-Acquisition – though arguably the most important step, is extensive in necessary outgoings.
-This step may include research and sourcing, negotiations, visits, line walks and testing.
+- Pre-Acquisition – though arguably the most important step, can result in extensive outgoings.
+This step can include research and sourcing, negotiations, visits, line walks and testing.

 Now look at that list again and add operating expenditure (OpEx) or indirect costs including, but not limited to: